DOJ releases name of suspected shooter killed following gunfire exchange with Kenosha police Dec. 19

 The Division of Criminal Investigations is the lead agency in the investigation and is being assisted by the Wisconsin State Patrol, Wisconsin State Crime Lab, and DCI Crime Response Specialist.

-All involved law enforcement are fully cooperating the state investigation, according to authorities.
+All involved law enforcement are fully cooperating with the state investigation, according to authorities.

 According to authorities, the division continues to review evidence and determine the facts of the incident and will turn over investigative reports to the Kenosha County District Attorney’s Offcie when the investigation concludes.